TheHive-Project/Synapse/docs/workflows/Ews2Alert.md

 ### REGEX

-[REGEX 101](https://regex101.com/) is a great site to read up on and test out REGEX strings on your own text-strings.
-For example, [this](https://regex101.com/r/cO8lqs/17290) is the REGEX builder string used in the Demo.
+[REGEX 101](https://regex101.com/) is a great site to read up on and test out REGEX strings on your own text.
+For example, [this](https://regex101.com/r/cO8lqs/17290) is the REGEX builder string used in the demo.